 Our last exotic finish is Natural Reclaimed Oak and acts as a bridge between Grey and Clear Reclaimed Oak.
 It is darker in color and has a dry natural texture as well as the hallmark cracks and splits that come with a Reclaimed Oak finish.
 This is a rustic looking finish that is sure to wow anyone who sees it but you need to be aware that like all of our Reclaimed Oak finishes, there are unique properties (knots, cracks, and splits) that are unavoidable.
 Take a look at some of our vanities finished in Natural Reclaimed Oak.

 As you can see these finishes are some of our most beautiful and unique finishes.
 But their uniqueness leads to some important things to consider before deciding to choose them for your vanity.
-If you have any questions about our exotic finishes, please don’t hesitate to give us a call or send us an email.
-We are more than happy to help you to make sure that you get exactly what you want!
+Try out these finishes on our configurator to see if they would work for you!